 Devices that stretch the skin are fitted beneath the scalp for around one month.

-A technician applies tiny tattoos to the scalp to suggest that you have healthy hair growth across the scalp, but have shaved your hair.
+A technician applies a hair tattoo to the scalp to suggest that you have healthy hair growth across the scalp, but have shaved your hair.

 A surgeon removes part of the scalp to bring areas with healthy hair growth closer.
 This may be used alongside a hair transplant.